beeeees/middleman-grunt-boilerplate/README.md

 ## Optional Hologram Styleguide Configuration

 This project includes the [Hologram Styleguide generator](http://trulia.github.io/hologram/) with the [Github Theme](https://github.com/wearecube/hologram-github-theme).
-The dependencies are already installed and the config file is included, but you can [view documentation](https://github.com/trulia/hologram#documenting-your-styles-and-components) on how to properly comment your CSS files so that it will write to the Styleguide or look at `_buttons.scss' for an example.
+The dependencies are already installed and the config file is included, but you can [view documentation](https://github.com/trulia/hologram#documenting-your-styles-and-components) on how to properly comment your CSS files so that it will write to the Styleguide or look at `_buttons.scss` for an example.
 Once your styles are properly documented, you can run `hologram -c hologram_config.yml` to build the styleguide.
 These files are located in the `/styleguide/` directory.
 You will have to build after any changes made to the styles.

 The template for the Styleguide design itself is located in the folder `hologram-github-theme` if you would like to edit the way the styleguide is laid out or looks.